mithril-security/bastionlab/README.md

 - Data scientists can **remotely run queries on data frames and train their models without seeing the original data or intermediary results**.

 **BastionLab is an open-source project.**
-Our solution is coded in Rust 🦀 and uses Polars 🐻, a pandas-like library for data exploration.
+Our solution is coded in Rust 🦀, uses Polars 🐻, a pandas-like library for data exploration, and Torch 🔥, a popular library for AI training.
 We also have an option to set-up confidential computing, a hardware-based technology that ensures no one but the processor of the machine can see the data or the model.

 ## 🚀 Quick tour